MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     :width: 650
     :align: center

+    TomoTwin with multiple cluster selected.
+Each cluster gets highlighted with a different color in the Tomogram.

 .. admonition:: **Use log scale to see weak clusters**

     When the abundance of the protein is low, the clusters are often difficult to detect.
 Using a log scale for the plot may show clusters that are otherwise difficult to spot.
 To activate the log scale click on :guilabel:`Advanced settings` :guilabel:`Log scale`.

-Alternatively you can click in the tomogram and a small red circle appears around the embedding for this position in the tomogram.
+Alternatively you can click in the tomogram and a small circle appears around the embedding for this position in the tomogram.

 .. figure:: ../img/tutorial_2/img3.png
     :width: 650
     :align: center

+    Clicking on the tomogram creates an "anchor" in the UMAP.
+The anchor can help you to locate a cluster in the UMAP.

 .. |mag| image:: ../img/tutorial_2/mag.png
     :width: 20